Margin

 Any lender capital utilized in an option position is locked for up to the expiration of the position.
 Upon borrowing, a borrower pays an upfront interest-based commitment fee based on the utilization of the total available capital in the pool, up to the option's expiration.
 When a borrower successfully closes a position, each lender's capital is unlocked and immediately made available for further lending or withdrawal.
 At any time, lenders may withdraw any of their capital that is not being utilized in the pool.

 A lender's capital may be utilized for multiple options, so long as each expiration date is prior to the lender's deadline.
 All lenders for a specific expiration share in lending fees pro-rata.
-Additionally, lenders split principal risk of liquidated option positions, if and only if the Reserve Fund (discussed below) cannot fully cover losses.
+Additionally, lenders split principal risk of liquidated option positions, if and only if the Reserve Fund (discussed ) cannot fully cover losses.
 When a lender's deadline is passed, their capital will be reserved for withdrawal and will no longer be available to be borrowed for margin.

 If a borrower closes a position before maturity, they will be rebated with commitment fee claim tokens, enabling the user to claim any potential commitment fees generated by the returned capital, if borrowed again by another user prior to maturity.